 Others were also collecting in the area around that time, but Ken still noted a great number of songs.
-At first he wrote down the words and memorised the tune before he moved on to making recordings from over 40 performers, in their homes and public houses, mainly in Sussex, Kent and Surrey.
+At first he wrote down the words and memorised the tune, before he moved on in the late 1950s to making recordings, from over 40 performers, in their homes and public houses, mainly in Sussex, Kent and Surrey.
 A non-driver, his collecting trips were carried out by public transport or bicycle.

 Many of the people Ken collected from attended his ‘folk-music parties’, as he liked to call them, that he ran in several pubs on the Sussex, Surrey and Kent borders.
 He sent out hand-written invitations on postcards, and his parties were attended by both folk enthusiasts and local traditional singers and musicians.